timolson/cointrader/README.md

 ## Presentation
 Tim is presenting an introduction to Coin Trader at the San Francisco Bitcoin Devs meetup on June 23rd, 2014 at 20/Mission.
-See http://www.meetup.com/SF-Bitcoin-Devs for more info.
+See the [event page](http://www.meetup.com/SF-Bitcoin-Devs/events/187096772/) for more info.

 # Setup
 1. [Install Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html)